MRGlick/better_than_js/README.md

 ## Description

 This is a personal project developing a stack-based interpreter for a custom programming language, written entirely in C. It currently processes code through lexing, parsing, bytecode compilation, and execution via a custom virtual machine (VM).
 This project is mainly for learning about how compilers and interpreters work.
-I have not followed any specific tutorial or book, and I mainly figured everything out with research (also no AI codegen!)
+I haven't followed any specific tutorial or book, so I mainly figured everything out with research (also no AI codegen!)

 ## Current Language Features